The Science of Compression Gear for Runners

 Validity of scientific research on compression gear

-Last year, Ajmol Ali published a more rigorous investigation of compression socks and running performance, one which aimed to eliminate these control issues.4
+in 2011, Ajmol Ali published a more rigorous investigation of compression socks and running performance, one which aimed to eliminate these control issues.4

 In this study, twelve runners participated in five 10km time trials on an outdoor track.
 The first was a familiarization trial, and the next four investigated various compression socks.
 One was a “control” sock, which, while being a knee-high sock like the real compression socks, did not significantly compress the lower leg.
 The other three were socks with “low,” “medium,” and “high” degrees of compression.
 Before and after each 10k time trial, a vertical leap test was administered to measure the runners’ ability to generate explosive power.